Logo

 Musicians and listeners keep arguing about the best music streaming platform: SoundCloud or Spotify, Spotify or Apple Music, SoundCloud or Mixcloud.
 Each of them is unique, and you won't find a perfect option to get your music released.
 That's why musicians focus on releasing songs and albums everywhere, even on YouTube.
 Optimize profiles, create engaging descriptions, and develop a posting schedule to match your audience's activity.
 It's extremely important for future release strategies because the more people see your content on time, the more streams you get.

 Successful music production may sound unrealistic if you are unprepared for it.
-An Independent music career should be based on a strong marketing plan where you consider everything, including music recording, editing, sharing, and promoting.
-At the beginning, consider going through a detailed music marketing course and learn more about how to get your music heard.
+An independent music career should be based on a strong marketing plan where you consider everything, including music recording, editing, sharing, and promoting.
+First and foremost, it's important to have a hook to draw attention.
+Whether it's a single release or an album drop, you should have a feature behind it.
+Something people would react to, something that will make music lovers pay attention to your product.
+It can be an inspiring visual presentation or a flash mob that links to your music and encourages people to follow.

 Work on Proper Promotion for Your Music